ahmed-shariff/experiment_server/README.md

 ```

 The above will generate the expanded configs for participant indices 1 to 5 as json files.
 See more options with `--help`

+For more on the `experiemnt-server` and how it can be used see the [wiki](https://github.com/ahmed-shariff/experiment_server/wiki)

 # Wishlist (todo list?)
 - Serve multiple participants at the same time.